nithishkumar16/smart-walking-stick/README.md

 Sensors used in this project are:

 3 Ultrasonic sensors,
-water sensor,
+1 water sensor,
-light sensor,
+1 light sensor,
-gsm,
+1 gsm,
-gps,
+1 gps,
 1 vibrating motor,
-2 buzzers
+1 buzzer

 The mcirocontroller used is Arduino Uno